arsenal9971/DeNSE/README.md

 ### Citation

-If you find **SEAL** useful in your research, please consider to cite the following papers:
+If you find **DeNSE** useful in your research, please consider to cite the following papers:

 	@inproceedings{andrade2019dense,
 	  title={Extraction of digital wavefront sets using applied harmonic analysis and deep neural networks},